hunter-io/browser-extension/README.md

 ## Generate the builds

-The builds for Chrome and Firefox are automatically generated with Grunt.
+The builds are automatically generated with Grunt for each browser.
 To install it globally, run:

 ```shell
 npm install -g grunt-cli